 And the 785 is not cheap.
 But I guess quality doesn't come cheap anywhere.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Uniden-Bearcat UBC785XLT.
+We collect prices paid by real hams over the years to help you estimate the value of a used Uniden-Bearcat UBC785XLT.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Uniden-Bearcat UBC785XLT might be around:
+Based on historic data, today's second-hand price of the Uniden-Bearcat UBC785XLT is around: